yurchor/weblate/docs/admin/install/docker.rst

 .. envvar:: WEBLATE_SERVICE

-   Defines which services shoul be executed inside the container.
+   Defines which services should be executed inside the container.
 Use this for :ref:`docker-scaling`.

    Following services are defined: